We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Home equity-sharing companies offer a way to unlock that equity without taking out a new loan or making monthly payments, something even the best home equity loans can't offer.
 These companies are not lenders but investors who are willing to advance the owner a lump sum in exchange for part of the home’s future value.

-Before deciding which home equity-sharing company is right for you, learn how these agreements work to ensure it's the right choice.
+Before deciding which home equity-sharing company is right for you, learn how these agreements work to ensure you make the right choice.
 Always consider factors such as customer service, terms of agreements and reputation to ensure you make the most informed decision possible.

 What is home equity sharing?

-Home equity sharing is a financial arrangement in which a homeowner sells a percentage of the equity in their home to an investor or a company in exchange for a lump sum of cash.
+Home equity sharing is a financial arrangement in which a homeowner sells a percentage of their home's equity to an investor or a company in exchange for a lump sum of cash.
 This cash can be used for various purposes, such as home improvements, paying off student loans or high-interest debts like credit cards or investing.

 How does home equity sharing work?